yoyoberenguer/NE555-timer-/README.md

 ![Simplified Schematic](https://github.com/yoyoberenguer/NE555-timer-/blob/main/simplified%20schematic.PNG)

-## Study of the NE555 from a the schematic (*revisited RESET function removed from the RS flip-flop)
+## Study of the NE555 from the Kicad Simplified schematic
+- The RESET function has been removed from the RS flip-flop and will not be a part of this experiment

-We have split the schematic into N stages in order to study each steps separately.
+We can study the schematic from 4 different stages
 * 1 The voltage bridge divider
 * 2 The comparators stage
 * 3 The RS flip-flop